dsebastien/dsebastien/README.md

 I'm the owner of a Belgian IT consultancy firm called [DeveloPassion](https://www.developassion.be/).

-#### Software Crafters community

-I have created an online community for Software Crafters.
-You can learn more about it here: https://dsebastien.net/blog/2021-08-25-software-crafters-community

-Here's the invite link if you're in a hurry: https://join.slack.com/t/softwarecrafterstalk/shared_invite/zt-umgx3v06-4rtJ20PXz867GTPzCk1zeQ

 #### Personal Knowledge Management
 I'm spending a ton of time and energy on Personal Knowledge Management (PKM).
 I've created the [Personal Knowledge Management Library](https://developassion.gumroad.com/l/PersonalKnowledgeManagementLibrary), a collection of curated resources about the topic.
 It's a great starting point for newcomers, but also a super useful reference for PKM enthusiasts and experts.